 FDA’s Drug Shortages Task Force

-In December 2013, the AMA commented on the FDA’s proposed ruling requiring manufacturers to notify the agency of either discontinuance or disruption in a product’s manufacture likely leading to shortage.
+In December 2013, the AMA commented on the FDA’s proposed ruling requiring manufacturers to notify (PDF) the agency of either discontinuance or disruption in a product’s manufacture likely leading to shortage.

-Previous to that, the AMA gave recommendations to FDA’s Drug Shortages Task Force on its strategic plan.
+Previous to that, the AMA gave recommendations (PDF) to FDA’s Drug Shortages Task Force on its strategic plan.
 AMA commented on physician frustration with shortages, especially in terms of sterile injectables, and supported developing a “qualified manufacturing partner” program and targeted notification to medical specialty organizations.

 AMA’s perspective on drug shortages